pkuepi/STRATEGIC/Readme.md

 #### Folder `output `

-This folder stores the results of `analysis.Rmd`.
+This folder stores the results of `analysis.Rmd` and `Results prepare.Rmd`.

 #### Folder `figures and tables `